department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 <br>

-**Find out what evidence you'll need to file these different claim types:**
+**Find out what the evidence will need to show for these different claim types:**

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">